 When conveying medical devices, preventing product damage is key.
 While traditional accumulation techniques are effective, they can give way to product damage due to hard stops.
 To prevent damage to a delicate medical device, you need to find an alternative style of conveying.
-Glide-Line ZP (zero pressure / zero contact) is our solution.
+Glide-Line's Zero Contact Zoned Conveyor is our solution.

 Traditional Accumulation Techniques Lead To Product Damage